Updated August 11, 2023

 How to Set the Data Type Automatically in Excel?

 The same method is preferred in this case.
 Below is the screenshot where the format of the empty cells is changed into text.
-So if you enter the numbers into this cells the data will keep the format as text automatically.
+So if you enter the numbers into these cells, the data will keep the format as text automatically.

 How to Avoid Missing Numbers while Converting Numbers into Text?